Semi-infinite highest weight categories

-\begin{proof} This is almost the same as the proof of Theorem~\ref{fund} given in the previous subsection.
-One needs to use Lemma~\ref{phase2} in place of Theorem~\ref{gf1} to see that $I(b)$ has a $\nabla_\eps$-flag with the appropriate multiplicities.
-For the assertion about exactness of $j^\lambda_*$ when $\eps(\lambda)=+$, apply Lemma~\ref{phase1} working in the category $\R_{\leq \lambda}$, which satisfies $(\widehat{P\Delta}_\eps)$ due to Lemma~\ref{sub}(2). \end{proof}

-\begin{definition} Let $\R$ be a Schurian category and $\rho:\B\rightarrow \Lambda$ be a stratification in the sense of Definition~\ref{fs} such that the poset $\Lambda$ is upper finite. \begin{itemize} \item[($\eps$S)] We say that $\R$ is an {\em upper finite $\eps$-stratified category} if one of the equivalent properties $(\widehat{P\Delta}_\eps)$--$(\widehat{I\nabla}_\eps)$ for some given choice of sign function $\eps:\Lambda\rightarrow\{\pm\}$. \item[(FS)] We say that $\R$ is an {\em upper finite fully stratified category} if one of these properties holds for all choices of sign function $\eps:\Lambda\rightarrow\{\pm\}$. \item[($\eps$HW)] We say that $\R$ is an {\em upper finite $\eps$-highest weight category} if the stratification function $\rho$ is a bijection, and one of the equivalent properties $(\widehat{P\Delta}_\eps)$--$(\widehat{I\nabla}_\eps)$ holds for some given choice of sign function $\eps:\Lambda\rightarrow\{\pm\}$. \item[(SHW)] We say that $\R$ is an {\em upper finite signed highest weight category} if the stratification function is a bijection and one of these properties holds for all choices of sign function. \item[(HW)] We say that $\R$ is an {\em upper finite highest weight category} if all of the stata are simple (cf. Lemma~\ref{allsimple}) and one of the equivalent properties $(\widehat{P\Delta})$--$(\widehat{I\nabla})$ holds. \end{itemize} \end{definition}
+\begin{definition} Let $(\B,L,\rho,\Lambda,\leq)$ be an upper finite stratification on $\R$. \begin{enumerate} \item[($\eps$S)] We say that $\R$ is an {\em upper finite $\eps$-stratified category} if one of the equivalent properties $(\widehat{P\Delta}_\eps)$--$(\widehat{I\nabla}_\eps)$ holds for a given choice of sign function $\eps:\Lambda\rightarrow\{\pm\}$. \item[(FS)] We say that $\R$ is an {\em upper finite fully stratified category} if one of these properties holds for all choices of sign function $\eps:\Lambda\rightarrow\{\pm\}$. \item[($\eps$HW)] We say that $\R$ is an {\em upper finite $\eps$-highest weight category} if the stratification function $\rho$ is a bijection, and one of the equivalent properties $(\widehat{P\Delta}_\eps)$--$(\widehat{I\nabla}_\eps)$ holds for a given choice of sign function $\eps:\Lambda\rightarrow\{\pm\}$. \item[(FHW)] We say that $\R$ is an {\em upper finite fibered highest weight category} if the stratification function is a bijection and one of these properties holds for all choices of sign function. \item[(HW)] We say that $\R$ is an {\em upper finite highest weight category} if all of the stata are simple (cf. Lemma~\ref{allsimple}) and one of the equivalent properties $(\widehat{P\Delta})$--$(\widehat{I\nabla})$ holds. \end{enumerate} \end{definition}